Harold Laski: Death and legacy

 Laski was an inspiration for Ellsworth Toohey, the antagonist in Ayn Rand's novel The Fountainhead (1943).
 The posthumously published Journals of Ayn Rand, edited by David Harriman, include a detailed description of Rand attending a New York lecture by Laski, as part of gathering material for her novel, following which she changed the physical appearance of the fictional Toohey to fit that of the actual Laski.

-Laski had a tortuous writing style.
 George Orwell, in his 1946 essay "Politics and the English Language" cited, as his first example of poor writing, a 53-word sentence with five negatives from Laski's "Essay in Freedom of Expression": "I am not, indeed, sure whether it is not true to say that the Milton who once seemed not unlike a seventeenth-century Shelley had not become, out of an experience ever more bitter in each year, more alien (sic) to the founder of that Jesuit sect which nothing could induce him to tolerate."
-(Orwell parodied it with " A not unblack dog was chasing a not unsmall rabbit across a not ungreen field.")
-However, 67 of the Labour MPs elected in 1945 had been taught by Laski as university students, at Workers' Educational Association classes or on courses for wartime officers.
+Orwell parodied it with "A not unblack dog was chasing a not unsmall rabbit across a not ungreen field."
+67 of the Labour MPs elected in 1945 had been taught by Laski as university students, at Workers' Educational Association classes or on courses for wartime officers.
 When Laski died, the Labour MP Ian Mikardo commented: "His mission in life was to translate the religion of the universal brotherhood of man into the language of political economy."

+Laski was quoted by General António Ramalho Eanes, the leader of the 25 November 1975 anti-communist counter-coup in Portugal that brought Socialist Party to power and ended the radical phase of the Carnation Revolution, in his inaugural speech as president on 14 July 1976.